 SoftBank-funded fintech mobile balance checking app, True Balance is targeted at feature phone users and those smartphone users for whom online payments are disabled.
 Offering small time loans to consumers especially in the rural markets, True Balance has gone the extra mile to make a mark as a key enabler of bridging the digital gap in India and has also strived to bring in the much-needed inclusivity for Digital India.

-Speaking with the CEO of True Balance, Victor Choi, elaborates on the nature of feature phone users and how by offering recharge loans, insurance and other services for the unbanked users, True Balance is making in-roads into the tier 2/3 markets.
+Speaking with the CEO of Balance Hero India, Victor Choi, elaborates on the nature of feature phone users and how by offering recharge loans, insurance and other services for the unbanked users, True Balance is making in-roads into the tier 2/3 markets.
 The interaction is as below: